ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 2. Index the geometry object that uses {{site.data.keyword.cloudant_short_notm}} Geo defined `st_index` function.
 3. Search the indexed geometry object by using various geometries and geometric relationships.

-## Using {{site.data.keyword.cloudant_short_notm}} Geospatial through the Dashboard
+## Using {{site.data.keyword.cloudant_short_notm}} Geospatial through the dashboard
 {: #using-cloudant-nosql-db-geospatial-through-the-dashboard}

-You can use the Dashboard to do several geospatial tasks:
+You can use the dashboard to do several geospatial tasks:

 *	Visualization of data that is stored in spatial indexes.
 *	Spatial query construction.